whatsinport

 Due to the many "fjord" type roads renting a car here is not recommended.

 Shopping in Kotor offers endless possibilities.
 The Old Town shopping area is within walking distance of the pier with stores and souvenir shops, cafes and restaurants.
-Many shops close for the obligatory lunchtime between 12:00 p.m. and 4:00 p.m.
+Some shops close for the obligatory lunchtime between 12:00 p.m. and 4:00 p.m.
 Tourist-oriented shops usually stay open throughout the day.

 There is an open market just outside the old town, there you can buy almost anything from fresh vegetables to sunglasses.

-Official languages Montenegrin Serbian, Bosnian, Albanian and Croatian
+Official languages Montenegrin Serbian, Bosnian, Albanian and Croatian.

 1 Jan New Year's Day.